 What I want to talk about now is where the similarities end.

-You see, unlike pie dough, making an amazing batch of homemade drop biscuits doesn’t require grandma-level expertise, additional hours of refrigeration, counter-flouring, rolling, trimming, shaping, or (if your dough goes anything like mine) four-letter words.
+You see, unlike pie dough, making an amazing batch of homemade drop biscuits doesn’t require grandma-level expertise, additional hours of refrigeration, counter-flouring, rolling, trimming, shaping, or (if your pie dough goes anything like mine does at times) four-letter words.

 Unless the word you are referring to is MMMM, in which case that terminology certainly applies to these easy drop biscuits!

-Biscuits are a no-frills, homey item that, despite (or perhaps because of) their simplicity, will forever and always delight me when they appear on my plate.
-Imagine being at a restaurant and instead of the standard bread basket, your server sets a warm, steaming basket of biscuits at your table.
-JACKPOT.
+Biscuits are a no-frills, homey item that despite (or perhaps because of) their modesty will forever and always delight me when they appear on my plate.

 Thanks to this easy drop biscuits recipe, you can bring that same sense of surprise and delight to any meal.
 They’re ready in about 30 minutes and require zero refrigerating or shaping.
 You can add yummy additions like cheese and herbs if you are feeling fancy or enjoy them in their perfect simplicity.